 Patch-based methods are based on the intuitive idea of copying and pasting small video "patches" (rectangular cuboids of video information) into the occluded area.
-These patches are very useful as they provide a practical way of encoding local texture, structure and motion (in the video case).
+These patches are very useful as they provide a practical way of encoding local texture, structure, and motion (in the video case).

-Patches were first introduced for texture synthesis in images [17], and subsequently used with great success in image inpainting [8, 13, 16].
+Patches were first introduced for texture synthesis in images [18] and subsequently were used with great success in image inpainting [8, 13, 17].
 These methods copy and paste patches into the occlusion in a greedy fashion, which means that no global coherence of the solution can be guaranteed.
-This general approach was extended by Patwardhan et al. to the spatio-temporal case in [33].
-In [34], this approach was further improved so that moving cameras could be dealt with.
-This is reflected by the fact that a good segmentation of the scene into moving foreground objects and background is needed to produce good quality results.
+This general approach was extended by Patwardhan, Sapiro, and Bertalmio to the spatio-temporal case in [34].
+In [35], this approach was further improved so that moving cameras could be dealt with.
+This is reflected by the fact that a good segmentation of the scene into moving foreground objects and background is needed to produce good-quality results.
 This lack of global coherence can be a drawback, especially for the correct inpainting of moving objects.

-Another method leading to a different family of algorithms was presented by Demanet et~al. in [15].
-The key insight here is that inpainting can be viewed as a labelling problem: each occluded pixel can be associated with an unoccluded pixel, and the final labels of the pixels result from a discrete optimisation process.
-This idea was subsequently followed by a series of image inpainting methods [21, 24, 28, 35] which use optimisation techniques such as graph cuts algorithms [9], to minimise a global patch-based functional.
-The vector field representing the correspondences between occluded and unoccluded pixels is referred to as the shift map by Pritch et~al. [35], a term which we shall use in the current work.
-This idea was extended to the video case by Granados et~al. in [19].
-They propose a semi-automatic algorithm which optimises the spatio-temporal shift map.
-This algorithm presents impressive results on higher resolution images than are previously found in the literature (up to 1120×754 pixels).
-However, in order to reduce the large search space and high time complexity of the optimisation method, manual tracking of moving occluded objects is required.
-To the best of our knowledge, the inpainting results of Granados et~al. are the most advanced to date, and we shall therefore compare our algorithm with these results.
+Another method leading to a different family of algorithms was presented by Demanet, Song, and Chan in [15].
+The key insight here is that inpainting can be viewed as a labeling problem: each occluded pixel can be associated with an unoccluded pixel, and the final labels of the pixels result from a discrete optimization process.
+This idea was subsequently followed by a series of image inpainting methods [22, 25, 29, 37] which use optimization techniques such as graph cuts algorithms [9] to minimize a global patch-based functional.
+The vector field representing the correspondences between occluded and unoccluded pixels is referred to as the shift map by Pritch, Kav-Venaki, and Peleg [37], a term which we shall use in the current work.
+This idea was extended to the video case by Granados et al. in [20].
+They propose a semiautomatic algorithm which optimizes the spatio-temporal shift map.
+This algorithm presents impressive results on higher-resolution images than are previously found in the literature (up to $1120 \times 754$ pixels).
+However, in order to reduce the large search space and high time complexity of the optimization method, manual tracking of moving occluded objects is required.
+To the best of our knowledge, the inpainting results of Granados et al. are the most advanced to date, and we shall therefore compare our algorithm with these results.

-We also note the work of Herling and Broll [22] whose goal is "diminished reality", which considers the inpainting task coupled with a tracking problem.
-This is the only approach of which we are aware which inpaints videos in a real-time manner.
+We also note the work of Herling and Broll [23], whose goal is "diminished reality," which considers the inpainting task coupled with a tracking problem.
+This is the only approach of which we are aware that inpaints videos in a real-time manner.
 However, the method relies on restrictive hypotheses on the nature of the scene to inpaint and can therefore only deal with tasks such as removing a static object from a rigid platform.